roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

     Requests/sec: 305119.06Transfer/sec:    247.34MB
     ```

     Compare the data of the preceding tests.
-This comparison indicates that the performance of the NGINX service is improved by 43% when topology-aware CPU scheduling is enabled.
+This comparison indicates that the performance of the NGINX service is improved by 43% after topology-aware CPU scheduling is enabled.

 ## Verify that the automatic CPU core binding policies improve performance